-Unless you’ve been living under a rock for the past couple years, you most definitely have heard of Nicole Arbor and her infamous “Dear Fat People” rant.
-If you haven’t, although I don’t enjoy giving this lady even more clicks, here it is for your viewing pleasure:
+Unless you’ve been living under a rock for the past couple years, you most definitely have heard of Nicole Arbour and her infamous “Dear Fat People” rant.
+If you haven’t, here’s a video summing up what happened (her original video is no longer available):

-When this video first offended our delicate eyes and earballs, it blew up and became viral immediately.
+When her video first offended our delicate eyes and earballs, it blew up and became viral immediately.
 Why?
 Because people were pissed that’s why.

 She claimed the video was a satire, meant to hopefully empower people to eat less and exercise more (lolz).
 But here’s the thing Nicole, if you need to explain that something was a joke, and blame others for not “getting” your dumb joke, IT’S NOT A JOKE.